Skip to main content

 Domain name (FQDN) or the IP address of the machine hosting your Docker services.
 This must not be localhost because those names do not resolve they way you would like inside a docker container.

-Two DNS entries are required: one for accessing the GGCE website (frontend) and one for the GGCE server (API).
-The domain names for need to be registered in your (internal) DNS as CNAME records pointing to the server 10.11.0.1.
+The domain name needs to be registered in your (internal) DNS as CNAME record pointing to the server 10.11.0.1.

 info

-Please consult your IT Administrator about registering the required DNS entries.
+Please consult your IT Administrator about registering the required DNS entry.

 HTTPS configuration